 Please always feel free to make us an offer and we will answer all e-mails.
 We love to discover new places!

-We live on the ground floor of an old Mansion house in a 2-double-bedroom flat with private parking in the quiet and leafy neighbourhood of North London’s High Barnet, still connected to the Northern Line bringing you straight into central London.
+We live on the ground floor of an old Mansion house in a 2-double-bedroom flat with private garden and parking in the quiet and leafy neighbourhood of North London’s High Barnet, still connected to the Northern Line bringing you straight into central London.